Extreme equivalent width-selected low-mass starbursts at $z=4-9$: insights into their role in cosmic reionization: The drivers of the high EWs

 \subsection{Burstiness in EELGs}

+{Bursty star formation is a key characteristic of EELGs.
+Analogs of high-$z$ EELGs in the local universe, such as compact SF galaxies with small linear radii of a few kpc in the Sloan Digital Sky Survey, exhibit highly bursty star-formation histories, resulting in rapid luminosity variations on Myr timescales \citep{Izotov2016burst}.
+Furthermore, \citet{Flury2025} shows that a two-stage star-formation burst, with an initial phase that generates feedback via stellar winds and supernovae and a second phase that produces LyC photons, is necessary for strong LyC escape by providing both mechanical and ionizing feedback capable of redistributing or removing LyC-obscuring gas and dust.
+These findings underscore the relevance of burstiness for EELGs, particularly concerning their potential to leak LyC photons. }

 In this section, we analyze the SFH of EELGs based on the SED model.
 Given that SFHs indicate EELGs are experiencing a burst over the last 3~Myr, we investigate their burstiness by comparing this timescale with a longer period of 100~Myr.
 For this analysis, we consider the SFRs obtained from the non-parametric SED modeling.
 We estimated the average SFR in the last 3~Myr and in the last 100~Myr, and the uncertainties are estimated from the average of the 16th and 84th percentiles of the SFR distribution.
-We calculated the burstiness by the ratio SFR$_{\rm 3Myr}$/SFR$_{\rm 100Myr}$ which is shown in Fig. \ref{fig:burst}.
+We calculated the burstiness by the ratio SFR$_{\rm 3Myr}$/SFR$_{\rm 100Myr}$ which is shown in {the bottom right panel in} Fig. \ref{fig:ew_ssfr}..
 We note that all EELGs have SFR$_{\rm 3Myr}>$SFR$_{\rm 100Myr}$ and exhibit a median log(SFR$_{\rm 3Myr}$)-log(SFR$_{\rm 100Myr}$)=1.16 ($\sigma=0.31$), which is an increase in SFR by a factor of $14.6$ over the last 3~Myr, indicating that they are young starbursts.
 This level of burstiness implies that, on average, 36\% of the stellar mass in EELGs is assembled within the last 3~Myr.
 Compared to EW(\oiii), we find a moderate correlation ($\rho=0.46$, $p\sim0$) such that galaxies with high EWs tend to show high SFR$_{\rm3Myr}$/SFR$_{\rm100Myr}$.
 Additionally, galaxies with high burstiness tend to show high SFR$_{\rm 3Myr}$ ($\rho=0.42$, $p=2.6\times10^{-9}$).
 This suggests that EW is regulated not only by the burstiness of the system but also by the most recent SFR.
-An enhancement in the burstiness of a system in galaxies with elevated EW(\halpha) has been found in samples of \halpha~emitters at $z\sim2$ and $z\sim4-6$ \citep{Navarro-Carrera2024}, and in low-mass galaxies $0.7 < z < 1.5$ \citep{Atek2022}.
+An enhancement in the burstiness of a system in galaxies with elevated EW(\halpha) has been found in samples of \halpha~emitters at $z\sim2$ and $z\sim4-6$ \citep{Navarro-Carrera2024}, and in low-mass galaxies $0.7 < z < 1.5$ \citep{Atek2022}. {The high burstiness observed in a subsample of EELGs with broad \oiii~emission and high EWs is consistent with a scenario in which these systems generate the feedback necessary to facilitate the escape of LyC radiation.}